Decathlon/decavision/docs/_build/html/_sources/index.rst.txt

 :github_url: https://github.com/dktunited/img-classification

-.. decathlonian documentation master file, created by sphinx-quickstart on Fri Jul 24 09:14:44 2020.
+.. decavision documentation master file, created by sphinx-quickstart on Fri Jul 24 09:14:44 2020.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to Decathlonian's documentation!
+Welcome to DecaVision's documentation!
 ========================================================

 This library contains the methods required to build an image classification neural network using transfer learning.